narbulut

 );

-• Review your oldest backups — if there is a point before TDE was activated, you may have a chance for point-in-time recovery.
+• Examine your oldest backups — if there is a point in time where TDE was not yet enabled, you may have a chance at point-in-time recovery.

-• Preserve audit logs — extract the attack timeline through sys.fn_get_audit_file(), Extended Events, and Windows Security Log.
+• Preserve the audit logs — reconstruct the timeline of the attack via sys.fn_get_audit_file(), Extended Events, and the Windows Security Log.

-• Report to authorities — a data breach notification may be required under GDPR or applicable data protection regulations.
+• Notify the relevant authorities — a data breach notification may be required under applicable data protection regulations.

 Recommended Best Practices for Protection